-O1.
-Application.
+01. Application.
 In addition to all other applicable rules in this chapter, including the rules governing Compounding Drug Preparations, these rules apply to all persons, including any business entity, engaged in the practice of sterile compounding and sterile prepackaging in or into Idaho.
-(3-28-23)
+(3-28-23) 02.

-- O2.
 Dosage Forms Requiring Sterility.
-The sterility of compounded biologics, diagnostics, drugs, nutrients, and radiopharmaceuticals must be maintained or the compounded drug preparation must be sterilized when prepared in the following dosage forms: (3-28-23) - a.
-Aqueous bronchial and nasal inhalations, except sprays and irrigations intended to treat nasal mucosa only; (3-28-23) - b.
-Baths and soaks for live organs and tissues; (3-28-23) - c.
-Injections (for example, colloidal dispersions, emulsions, solutions, suspensions); (3-28-23) - d.
-Irrigations for wounds and body cavities; (3-28-23) - e.
-Ophthalmic drops and ointments; and (3-28-23) - f.
+The sterility of compounded biologics, diagnostics, drugs, nutrients, and radiopharmaceuticals must be maintained or the compounded drug preparation must be sterilized when prepared in the following dosage forms: (3-28-23) a.
+Aqueous bronchial and nasal inhalations, except sprays and irrigations intended to treat nasal (3-28-23) b.
+Baths and soaks for live organs and tissues; (3-28-23) c.
+Injections (for example, colloidal dispersions, emulsions, solutions, suspensions); (3-28-23) d.
+Irrigations for wounds and body cavities; (3-28-23) e.
+Ophthalmic drops and ointments; and (3-28-23) f.
 Tissue implants.
-(3-28-23) - O3.
+(3-28-23) 03.
 Compounder Responsibilities.
-Compounders and sterile prepackagers are responsible for ensuring that sterile products are accurately identified, measured, diluted, and mixed and are correctly purified, sterilized, packaged, sealed, labeled, stored, dispensed, and distributed, as well as prepared in a manner that maintains sterility and minimizes the introduction of particulate matter; (3-28-23) - a.
-Unless following manufacturer's guidelines or another reliable literature source, opened or partially used packages of ingredients for subsequent use must be properly stored as follows; (3-28-23) - i.
-Opened or entered single-dose containers, such as bags, bottles, syringes, and vials of sterile products and compounded sterile preparations are to be used within one (1) hour if opened in non-sterile conditions, and any remaining contents must be discarded; (3-28-23) - ii.
-Single-dose vials needle-punctured in a sterile environment may be used up to six (6) hours after initial needle puncture; (3-28-23) - iii.
-Opened single-dose ampules may not be stored for any time period; and (3-28-23) - iv.
-Multiple-dose containers that are formulated for removal of portions on multiple occasions because they contain antimicrobial preservatives, may be used for up to twenty-eight (28) days after initial opening or entering, unless otherwise specified by the manufacturer; (3-28-23) - b.
-Water-containing compounded sterile products that are non-sterile during any phase of the compounding procedure must be sterilized within six (6) hours after completing the preparation in order to minimize the generation of bacterial endotoxins; (3-28-23) - c.
+Compounders and sterile prepackagers are responsible for ensuring that sterile products are accurately identified, measured, diluted, and mixed and are correctly purified, sterilized, packaged, sealed, labeled, stored, dispensed, and distributed, as well as prepared in a manner that maintains sterility and minimizes the introduction of particulate matter; (3-28-23) a.
+Unless following manufacturer's guidelines or another reliable literature source, opened or partially used packages of ingredients for subsequent use must be properly stored as follows; (3-28-23) i.
+Opened or entered single-dose containers, such as bags, bottles, syringes, and vials of sterile products and compounded sterile preparations are to be used within one (1) hour if opened in non-sterile conditions, and any remaining contents must be discarded; (3-28-23) ii.
+Single-dose vials needle-punctured in a sterile environment may be used up to six (6) hours after initial needle puncture; (3-28-23) iii.
+Opened single-dose ampules may not be stored for any time period; and (3-28-23) iv.
+Multiple-dose containers that are formulated for removal of portions on multiple occasions because they contain antimicrobial preservatives, may be used for up to twenty-eight (28) days after initial opening or entering, unless otherwise specified by the manufacturer; (3-28-23) b.
+Water-containing compounded sterile products that are non-sterile during any phase of the compounding procedure must be sterilized within six (6) hours after completing the preparation in order to minimize the generation of bacterial endotoxins; (3-28-23) c.
 No food, drinks, or materials exposed in patient care and treatment areas may enter ante-areas, buffer areas, or segregated areas where components and ingredients of sterile preparations are prepared.
-(3-28-23) - O4.
+(3-28-23) 04.
 Environmental Controls.
 Except when prepared for immediate administration, the environment for the preparation of sterile preparations in a drug outlet must be in an isolated area, designed to avoid unnecessary traffic and airflow disturbances, and equipped to accommodate aseptic techniques and conditions.
-(3-28-23) - a.
+(3-28-23) a.
 Hoods and aseptic environmental control devices must be certified for operational efficiency as often as recommended by the manufacturer or at least every six (6) months or if relocated.
-(3-28-23) - b.
+(3-28-23) b.
 Filters must be inspected and replaced in accordance with the manufacturer's recommendations.

+(3-28-23)

-(3-28-23) - 05.
-Sterile Preparation Equipment.
-A drug outlet in which sterile preparations are prepared must be a.
-Protective apparel including gowns, masks, and sterile (or the ability to sterilize) non-vinyl gloves, unless written documentation can be provided from the aseptic isolator manufacturer that any component of garbing is not necessary; (3-28-23)
+05. Sterile Preparation Equipment.
+A drug outlet in which sterile preparations are prepared must be

+equipped with at least the following: